JoshD213/ld-bot/README.md

 ~~ Trying to figure out why door detection and level detection are suddenly not working.
 Door color scanner seems to be finding weird colors, looks like maybe the x/y coordinates of our doors is off?~~

 ## CURRENT TASK:
-scanning for levels before the we click on the door